eseidel/space_traders/README.md

 But I've not seen the source for that and it appears to be v1 rather than v2.

 ### Bugs to report to OpenAPI
-* required arguments in a request body should make the body required/non-nullable.
+* Required arguments in request body should make body required/non-nullable.
   Example: RegisterRequest for POST /users/register
 * The generated "enums" do not have equals or hashCode.  e.g. ShipRole.
   It doesn't end up mattering because they're singletons though.